Health & Safety Travel Advice

 Shortness of breath is normal when first arriving at altitude.

+Take a slow pace.
 Listen to your heart rate and when it feels as if your heart is going to jump straight out of your chest it’s a sure sign to stop and rest for a few minutes until it returns to normal.
 Make frequent rests and take your time to enjoy where you are.

 Activities and Excursions

 Among the great appeals of travel to Latin America are the extraordinary experiences you can enjoy from riding through caiman filled lagoons in the Pantanal to walking on top of a glacier in Patagonia.
 Local safety standards that apply to these activities will not be the same as in the UK and may be significantly lower.
-For instance, you will normally not be offered a helmet when riding horses or bikes.
-Before you go you might like to check such details with your tour operator and, if necessary, take appropriate equipment with you.
-Whilst on holiday you should use your common sense.
-Always follow the guides’ instructions.
-If you ever have cause to feel nervous about the safety of an activity or excursion then do not go.
-Report your concerns to your guide, local contact and/or tour operator at the earliest opportunity.
+For instance, you will not necessarily be offered a helmet when riding horses or bikes or a life jacket when on a boat/ kayak.
+Make sure you insist on these safety items.
+Before you go check such details with us and, if necessary, take appropriate equipment with you.

 Getting Around